 At the right price, the Tokina 16-28mm is a worthy contender

 Type: Zoom | Sensor size: full frame | Focal length: 16-28mm | Maximum aperture: f/2.8 | Image stabilization: No | Minimum focus distance: 0.28m | Filter size: N/A | Dimensions: 89.9 x 133.4mm | Weight: 950g

-This is a big, heavy lens weighing nearly kilogram (2lb), due in part to that fast f/2.8 constant aperture.
-The Tokina employs a 'silent' DC autofocus motor and GMR (Giant Magnetoresistance) module, and the company claims this gives faster, quieter autofocus.
-It's certainly true compared with some of Tokina's older lenses.
-This lens has Tokina's trademark 'one-touch focus clutch' – essentially a push-pull mechanism coupled to the focus ring, for switching between autofocus and manual focus.
-It's slicker than some because you don't need to switch between AF/M on the camera body or lens.
-Handling and image quality are very good, with high levels of centre sharpness and restrained colour fringing, though the corners could be sharper.
-The built-in hood helps to avoid ghosting but precludes the use of filters.
+This is a large and heavy ultra-wide zoom, typical of those with an f/2.8 constant aperture rating.
+It employs a GMR (Giant Magnetoresistance) autofocus module which, according to Tokina, gives faster, quieter autofocus.
+That’s certainly true compared with some of Tokina's older lenses, and this one retains the trademark 'one-touch focus clutch'.
+It’s essentially a push-pull mechanism coupled to the focus ring, for switching between autofocus and manual focus.
+Handling and image quality are very good, with high levels of centre sharpness and well-restrained colour fringing, although the corners could be sharper.
+As with a growing number of competing lenses, there’s a built-in hood but no filter attachment thread.